jasp-stats/jasp-desktop/Resources/Help/analyses/ancova.md

       </details>

       -  Dunn: This is a non-parametric test that can be used for testing small subsets of pairs.
 This post hoc test is a follow up for the Kruskal-Wallis test.
 The p-values are corrected with the Bonferroni and Holm methods.
+  - Correction: To correct for multiple comparison testing and avoid Type I errors, different methods for correcting the p-value are available:
+      - Tukey: Compare all possible pairs of group means.
+This correction can be used when the groups of the independent variable have an equal sample size and variance.
+This method is commonly used and is selected by default.
+      - Scheffe: Adjusting significance levels in a linear regression, to account for multiple comparisons.
+This method is considered to be quite conservative.
+      - Bonferroni: This correction is considered conservative.
+The risk of Type I error is reduced, however the statistical power decreases as well.
+      - Holm: This method is also called sequential Bonferroni, and considered less conservative than the Bonferroni method.
+- Flag Significant Comparisons: Add asterisks to the table to indicate 3 levels of significance.

 ### Descriptive Plots
 - To create a descriptive plot, select the independent variable to be placed on the horizontal axis.
 If there are more than one independent variable, the variables can be displayed in one plot by putting the other variable in the box Separate lines, or the variables can be displayed in separate plots by selecting the other variable in the box Separate plots.